JaspreetKhela/mechacar-statistical-analysis/README.md

 _____

 We can briefly summarize our interpretations and findings for the t-test results as follows:
+* In general, the known population and sample data means are (mostly) not statistically different from each other.
 * As seen in Figure 4, the p-value of the dataset is 0.06, which means that the null hypothesis cannot be rejected since our assumed signficance value is 0.05; that is, we cannot confirm that the difference between the known PSI mean and the dataset's PSI mean are due to non-randomness.
 This is the same conclusion that we arrived at for the "Lot1" and "Lot2" PSI means as seen in the first two outputs in Figure 5.
 * As seen in the last output in Figure 5, the p-value of the "Lot3" t-test is 0.04, which is less than our signficance value of 0.05.
 Thus, the null hypothesis can rejected for this dataset; that is, we can confirm that the difference between the known PSI mean and the "Lot3" dataset's PSI mean are due to non-randomness.

 ## Study Design: MechaCar vs Competition
 An additional statistical study can quantify how the MechaCar performs against the competition by addressing the following questions:
 * What metric or metrics are we going to test?
   * We can compare the cost, fuel efficiency, performance limits, and safety rating differentials between the MechaCar's versus competitiors' production vehicles.
+For the sake of simplicity, testing the cost differential would probably be the most meaningful for consumers.
 * What is the null hypothesis or alternative hypothesis?
   * The null hypothesis would be there are no significant difference between the aforementioned (chosen) metrics between the MechaCar's versus competitiors' production vehicles.
   * The alternative hypothesis would be that there is a significant difference between the aforementioned (chosen) metrics between the MechaCar's versus competitiors' production vehicles.